If you were geared up for toll lanes along Interstates 75 and 575 in a few years, well, not so fast.

 The project links page shows how many agencies, cities and counties have stakes in the effort.

-In fact, 91 percent of people who took a Patch poll on the project in November said they did not think the project would solve the congestion.
+In fact, on the project in November said they did not think the project would solve the congestion.

 Without the private financing, it’s not clear where the money would come from to build the toll lanes or if they’ll ever be built.